 - Follicle etaerio: A follicle is a fruit or etaerio.
 Calotropis, Catharanthus, and Magnolia -e are some examples.
 Calotropis occurs when the stigma is fused or joined in the carpellary ovary and the ovules’ ovaries are separated.
 In etaerio, there are only two follicles.

-- Achene etaerio: Each fruit in this aggregate fruit is achene.
-For example, Ranunculus, Strawberry, Rose, etc. The thalamus becomes spongy in the lotus, and some achenes become embedded in it.
+- Achene etaerio: Each fruit in this aggregate fruit is an achene.
+For example, Ranunculus, Strawberry, Rose, etc. The thalamus becomes spongy in the lotus, and some achenes become embedded.
 The thalamus in strawberries is fleshy, with small achenes on its surface.